 We have selected a panel of 3/4 star guesthouses/hotels for your trip- where available.
 Your booking will be subject to availability.

-From R5 500 per person sharing.
+The 2019 rate is from R5 500 per person sharing for 3 nights.
 A minimum of 2 people per group per day

 Transport to and from Arniston, other lunches, snacks, drinks with meals